 Is AI bound to outstrip human intelligence?
 Should we be excited about using it to enhance the human mind?
 Or should we fear the rise of robot overlords?
 These are the kinds of questions being raised not just in science fiction but in sincere prognostications about AI.

 What Is It

 Computers have already surpassed us in their ability to perform certain cognitive tasks.
 Perhaps it won’t be long till every household has a super intelligent robot who can outperform us in almost every domain.
 While future AI might be excellent at appearing conscious, could AI ever actually become conscious?
-Would forcing conscious robots to work for us be akin to slavery?
-And could we design AI that specifically lacks consciousness, or is consciousness an emergent property of intelligence?
-Josh and Ken welcome Susan Schneider, Director of the AI, Mind and Society Group at the University of Connecticut and author of Artificial You: A.I. and the Future of Your Mind.
+Would forcing conscious machines to work for us be akin to slavery?
+Could we design AI that specifically lacks consciousness?
+Or is consciousness simply an emergent property of intelligence?
+Josh and Ken become conscious with their guest, Susan Schneider, Director of the AI, Mind and Society Group at the University of Connecticut and author of Artificial You: A.I. and the Future of Your Mind.

 Is artificial intelligence bound to outstrip human intelligence?

 Should we be excited about using AI to enhance the human mind?

 Or should we be worried about creating a race of robot overlords?